Coltonton/eon-custom-themes/README.md

 4. FIN!
 You can now [Upload your modified 3T logo](#Uploading-modified/custom-3T-Logo:)

 ### Uploading modified/custom 3T Logo:
+0. Make sure you are NOT about to follow these steps to install on a LeEco Based EON (LEON,GOLD,TWO) THIS IS ONLY FOR OP3T EON's, YOUR DEVICE WILL BE HARD BRICKED!
+DEAD!
+CAPUT!
+JEFFREY EPSTEIN'ED!!!!!
 1. Connect with FileZilla.
 2. Go to `/dev/block`
 3. In the left pane area in FileZilla, navigate to the boot logo you want to use.